 The schedule and time duration work differently for every sport.
 A football match lasts for hardly ninety minutes, a rugby match is over in eighty minutes, whilst a basketball game takes only thirty-eight minutes to finish.

 Astonishingly though, a single stage of the Tour de France lasts for about more than six hours.
 Hence, To be qualified to fill up that huge amount of time is, quite naturally, a daunting job.
 And that’s where comes the utterly significant role of the commentator who not only has to fill the huge time span but needs to stay alert at all times.

-Like in any other sports, being a commentator for a cycling broadcast has its own perks & lows.
-Carlton Kirby, one of the successful names in the industry, recently had been a topic of gossip for good and bad reasons.
+Like in any other sports, being a cycling commentator for a broadcast has its own perks & lows.
+Carlton Kirby is one of the successful names in the industry, recently had been a topic of gossip for good and bad reasons.
 And we have managed to cover his view on it.

 “Commentating on cycling is not like snooker or tennis,” says Carlton Kirby, a principal commentator for Eurosport’s cycling coverage, who has worked in the sport since 1996.

 “There are some other sports, like cycling, where the commentary has to be complete.
 There are no gaps – you might shut up for five seconds or so to listen to the crowd, but that’s it.”

 Various types of distractions are always ready for a commentator.
 From dealing with the never-ending frenzy of action, and incessant radio announcements, to having to tackle the director.
 Thus concentrating becomes a difficult job for a commentator.

 “There’s an awful lot of distractions to keep on top of, so if you happen to be looking at your notes when somebody has a moment and you don’t see it, it’s not your fault.”